c410-f3r/wtx/wtx-docs/src/database-client/encrypted-connections.md

 ssl-key=/var/lib/mysql/key.pem
 ```

-Now it is just a matter of placing these certificates in the container at the specified locations ***AND*** setting the same files as read-only for the current user.
+Then you need to place these certificates in the container at the specified locations ***AND*** set the same files as read-only for the current user.
 As far as I can tell, there are three possible ways.

 1. Create a custom Docker image.
 2. List a set of volume mappings along side some initial script.